ankschoubey/old-blog/_posts/dev-life/software-architecture/plugin-architecture/2023-03-03-v1-difference-between-third-party-and-first-party.md

 And this simplifies your development a lot.

+---

 So, therefore, we need not treat internal features and external apps very differently.

-At the platform level both internal_feature and the external_app.
+At the platform level, both internal_feature and the external_app are just apps.